stock2shop/website/content/user-docs/getting-started/sage-300cloud.md

 ## Introduction
 Sage 300cloud (Formerly Sage ERP Accpac) is a client-side ERP system.
 This means the Sage 300cloud application is installed on a server at your office, on your actual work computer or on a server in the cloud.
 In order for Stock2Shop to provide you with the full integration capabilities and link Sage 300cloud to other sales channels and fulfilment services such as Shopify, Magento 1.x, Magento 2.x, WooCommerce, Stock2Shops B2B Trade store, Parcelninja and Takealot, we need to install software on the server or computer where your Sage 300cloud is set up.

+## What we need from you

-## For accessing your database
+### For accessing your database
 In order to communicate with your Sage 300cloud database, we require the following information:

-Server Name / IP Address
+- Server Name / IP Address
-Database Name
+- Database Name
-Database UID
+- Database UID
-Database PWD
+- Database PWD

-## For accessing your server
+### For accessing your server
 In order for Stock2Shop to access the data inside of your Sage 300cloud database and integrate this into other applications, our software has to be installed on the server or computer that has direct access to the Sage 300cloud database.
 There are two ways for you to grant us access to install our software on your server:

 - Microsoft Remote Desktop [(See here)](https://support.microsoft.com/en-za/help/17463/windows-7-connect-to-another-computer-remote-desktop-connection))